 My experience with Modafinil after two months of continuous use

-There’s no doubt that Modafinil has a pretty solid reputation, but what is my own personal experience with this alleged Limitless-drug?
+There’s no doubt that Modafinil has a pretty solid reputation, but what is my own personal experience with this alleged Limitless pill?
 Has it really acted like brain steroids?

 Once again, I’d like to make clear that I am a person of critical and natural skepticism about most things here in life including Modafinil, which is why I want to draw you a true picture of Modafinil that isn’t bogus.

 Around the 6th or 7th of January 2016 I received my first batch of Modafinil.
 Wrapped in bubble foil in an envelope it had, to my surprise, made it through my narrow letterbox, ready to be opened.
 It would be an understatement to say I was quite excited.

 From order to delivery it went surprisingly fast with a total wait of 8 days.
 As I received the batch around afternoon I had to wait for the following day to try it.
 This was because Modafinil works as a wakefulness-promoting agent making it very hard to fall asleep at your usual bedtime if taken after 9 am, as the half-life is around 15 hours.
 Of course I knew this already due to my extensive research and preparation.

 Around 7 am the alarm rings.
 Next to my bed I have prepared a bottle of water and one of these, hopefully, magic pills.
 This is it.
 My Modafinil virginity is about to be taken.

 One standard Modafinil pill (Modalert) is 200 mg and can be split into two.
 First time you try Modafinil it’s a good idea to see the effect of half a dosage, which by the way is plenty for most people.
 At least this was my strategy.

 Within 15 minutes I start feeling the effect…